 We need to stop.

-Remembering back when my boys had a cry out, in a time-out, I never saw it as a gift.
+Remembering back when my boys cried out, in a time-out, I never saw it as a gift.
 In fact, the scripture in Romans, which mentions kindness leading us to repentance, was certainly not in my mind, nor theirs.
 However, recently when I was alone, my time-out could only be described as a glorious gift.

 Now I begin to wonder, “How did I get here?
 How did I get in this time out?
 It seems like I have been in this chair FOREVER!!
 When is the timer going to go off?
 Did it go off already?
 Am I still complaining and nothing has changed since I first sat down?”